apoxy-dev/icx/README.md

 sudo ln -sf /usr/include/$(uname -m)-linux-gnu/asm /usr/include/asm
 ```

+## Security

+ICX is experimental and has **not** yet undergone a formal security audit or external review.
+While the design draws from established patterns, the implementation may contain bugs, vulnerabilities, or cryptographic weaknesses.

+Use ICX at your own risk.

 ## Performance

 2 x [c7gn.2xlarge](https://aws.amazon.com/ec2/instance-types/c7g/) instances in the same us-west-2 availability zone with a cluster placement strategy.